shichongrui/saws/Tutorial.md

 }
 ```

-When you save this file, you'll notice that the `PostgresService` automatically detected the change in your schema file and rebuilt your Prisma client.
+When you save this file, you'll notice that the `PostgresService` automatically detected the change in our schema file and rebuilt our Prisma client.

-At the moment, the `PostgresService` can't automatically create migrations, or push schema changes to your database.
+At the moment, the `PostgresService` can't automatically create migrations, or push schema changes to our database.
 So we'll rely on the `prisma` cli tool to do that for us.

 ```bash
 npx prisma migrate dev